Juno (song)

 "Juno" is a song by American singer Sabrina Carpenter from her sixth studio album, Short n' Sweet (2024).
 Carpenter wrote it with songwriter Amy Allen and album producer John Ryan.
-The song became available as the album's 10th track on the 23rd of August, 2024, when it was released by Island Records.
-The song was later released to radio in New Zealand on December 13, 2024, as the album's fifth single.
+The song became available as the album's 10th track on August 23, 2024, when it was released by Island Records.
+A pop and indie pop track with influences from 1980s-style disco music, "Juno" depicts Carpenter's intense attraction towards a man to the point of wanting to be impregnated.

 Music critics were generally positive about "Juno" and praised its production.
 Its sexually charged lyrics drew more mixed reviews, with reviewers identifying it as one of Carpenter's "horniest" songs and some finding it uncomfortable.
 The song reached the top 20 in Australia, Ireland, New Zealand, and Singapore and entered the charts in some other countries.
 Carpenter included it on the set list for her 2024–2025 concert tour, the Short n' Sweet Tour, where she teases different sexual positions while performing it at every show.